 Here’s another idea.
 If you’re not fond of resolutions, how about taking a piece of paper and listing a few regrets about the past year?
 To help focus on the future, write down your regrets on a scrap of paper and toss it into the fire!
 Janus, the two-faced symbol of the new year, would approve!

-Whether we resolve to return borrowed farm equipment (as did the Babylonians) or drop a few pounds, we’re tapping into an ancient and powerful longing for a fresh start!
+Whether we resolve to return borrowed farm equipment (as the Babylonians did) or drop a few pounds, we’re tapping into an ancient and powerful longing for a fresh start by setting resolutions!